asyncutils.console#

 A subclass of ConsoleBase, used to implement the asyncutils REPL.

-Called to write code with emulated color (such as import statements to represent the namespace) after the banner has been written, with parameters ps1 representing sys.ps1 and kcolor, reset and fcolor representing the ANSI escape codes for the keyword color, color reset and the function color respectively.
+Write code with emulated colour (such as import statements to represent the namespace) after the banner has been written, with parameters ps1 representing sys.ps1 and kcolour, reset and fcolour representing the ANSI escape codes for the keyword colour, colour reset and the function colour respectively.

 showtraceback() None[source]#

 Display the formatted traceback of the exception being handled.
-If there was no exception, do nothing (this differs from the superclass behaviour).
+If there was no exception, do nothing.

 write_special(msg: str) None[source]#

-Writes msg to stderr if and only if the quiet flag is not set.
+Write msg to stderr iff the quiet flag is not set.

 property is_running: bool#

-Performs internal state consistency checks and returns whether the console is currently running.
-Only one AsyncUtilsConsole can be running at a time.
+Whether the console is currently running.
+Also performs internal state consistency checks, asserting that only one AsyncUtilsConsole can be running at a time.

 Bases: code.InteractiveConsole, abc.ABC